Help Kids Get the Beds They Need

 Building Bunk Beds

 Sleep in Heavenly Peace schedules “Build Days” where we construct the beds.
-We take a pile of wood and break out the drills, sanders, saws,
+We take a pile of wood and break out the drills, sanders, saws, and paintbrushes.

 If you don’t have any woodworking experience, don’t worry—we use a simple, easy-to-follow design.
 Also, experienced volunteers will be there to guide you through the stages of the construction process.